futel/dialplan-functions/testplan/tests.md

 Outgoing extension tests for each extension
 - callerid on outgoing dialtone is correct
 - emergency service on outgoing dialtone is correct
+  - dial 933
 - top level extension is correct
+  - # from linphone, pickup from ata
-- callerid on menu dialtone
+- callerid on menu dialtone is correct
 - emergency service on menu dialtone is correct
+  - dial 933
 - first asterisk context reached is correct

 Incoming call tests for each extension configured to take stage incoming call